Can a Child Wear a Dental Night Guard?

-- Minimize everyday stress.
+- It sounds cliche!
+But, minimize everyday stress.
 Plan ahead.
 Make lunches the night before school.
 Lay out clothes ahead of time.
 Get up on time in the morning.
 Understand the needs of your children and meet them.

 - Parents!
 Get control of your own anxiety.
 Your kids are “mini-you’s”.
 Lead by example.